MRWilliamsGit/InvestmentInsight/README.md

    1) Automation: Replace manual process or turning unstructured data into a more usable form i.e. automating capture of earnings calls

-   2) Data Enrichment: Add context to captured, unstructered data to make it more searchable and actionable i.e.searching for a particular topic in an           earnings call
+   2) Data Enrichment: Add context to captured, unstructured data to make it more searchable and actionable i.e. searching for a particular topic in a financial filing

    3) Search and Discovery: Create a competitive advantage from a variety of sources